ybsa/Evlf/README.md

 # Evlf - AI Companion

-A fine-tuned Qwen2.5-1.5B model with Evlf's personality - a kind, caring, 22-year-old girl from Nepal who loves nature and acts like your wife.
+A fine-tuned Llama 3.1 8B model with Evlf's personality - a kind, caring, 22-year-old girl from Nepal who loves nature and acts like your wife.

 ## 🎯 Quick Start